El Verano, California: History

 El Verano's name is Spanish and means "The Summer."
 Resorts in El Verano, and the other nearby communities of Boyes Hot Springs, Fetters Hot Springs, and Agua Caliente were popular health retreats for tourists from San Francisco and points beyond until the middle of the 20th century because of the geothermic hot springs found in the area.

 Geography

-El Verano is a western suburb of the City of Sonoma.
-According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, all of it land.
+El Verano is a western suburb of the city of Sonoma.
+According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, all land.

 Demographics

+El Verano first appeared as an unincorporated community in the 1960 U.S. census; and then as a census designated place in the 1980 U.S. census.